Self-injury Awareness Day – March 1st, 2022

 AJ was a survivor.
 He had a lot to be proud of, including losing 160 pounds in order to be eligible for hip replacement surgery.
 He was making positive steps with his addiction, well enough to secure an apartment through the Addictions Supportive Housing Program (ASH), a partnership between Fife House and LOFT’s McEwan Housing and Support Services.

-This new home, coupled with LOFT’s intensive case management support, was set to play a critical role in AJ’s recovery.
+This new home, coupled with LOFT’s intensive one-on-one support, was set to play a critical role in AJ’s recovery.
 It was providing him with the kind of safety and stability he hadn’t known in a very long time.

 Unfortunately, when his long-awaited surgery was delayed by the pandemic, excruciating pain drove him back to opioids for short-term relief.